Prohelion/prohelion.github.io/docs/Battery_Management_System/1000V_BMS_Gen1/Communications_Protocol/index.md

 The BMU measures additional data itself: total pack voltage on either side of the pre-charge contactor, total pack current from a shunt, pack isolation from the vehicle, the status of the pre-charge control, and the presence of the 12V supply voltage for the contactors.

-This data, along with the minimum and maximum cell voltage and temperature, is reported by the BMU onto the vehicle CAN bus.
-The BMU can also echo the individual cell voltage and temperature data to the vehicle CAN bus, if configured to do so.
+This data, along with the minimum and maximum cell voltage and temperature, is reported by the BMU onto the main system CAN bus.

+The BMU can also echo the individual cell voltage and temperature data to the main system CAN bus, if configured to do so.